The Secretary of State was asked—

 Will my right hon.
 Friend assure us that, as in England, it is important that provincial towns benefit from city deals?
 Will he ensure that not just Belfast but the whole of Northern Ireland benefits from the growth that city deals can bring?

 Absolutely.
 We want the benefit of city deals to be felt across Northern Ireland.
-Although, yes, the Belfast city region has been advancing its own proposals, it is right that we look across Northern Ireland—to the north-west and to all parts of Northern Ireland—to see that the benefit and transformative effect of city deals is firmly felt.
+Although, yes, the Belfast city region has been advancing its own proposals, it is right that we look across Northern Ireland—to the north-west and to all parts of Northern Ireland—to see that the benefit and the transformative effect of city deals is firmly felt.

 The Secretary of State should be encouraged that discussions continue apace at a local level in the Belfast city region, as well as with officials at a regional and national level.
 But with no Assembly sitting and a democratic participative deficit in this arrangement, how will he encourage the involvement of representatives of the Belfast region—and indeed of representatives in this House—so that the project comes to fruition?